matn7/CS-Notes/src/main/java/basic_java/STRUCTUTAL-DESIGN-PATTERN.md

 Objcts are created from object like themselves i.e. share the same interface This is a definition of Composite Pattern.
 Composite Pattern is the basic of most UI Containers in Java.
 - Example Swing COntainer.

+## Flyweight pattern
+- Is an object that minimalizes memory use by sharing as much data as possible with other similar objects.
+It is a way to use objects in large numbers when a simple repeated representation would use an unacceptable aount of memory.
+- Often some parts of object state can be shared, and it is common practice to hold them in external data structure (extrinsic state) and pass them to the flyweight objects temporarily when they are used.

+- Java makes use of String interning optimization mechanizm to store string.
+- Strings in Java are IMMUTABLE which means that Java only stores one copy of each distinct string value.

+- What is the basic idea of the flyweight pattern?
+    - Some objects - String, for instance should be represented by immutable instances
+    - The Flyweight pattern creates new objects only for unique values - all instances with the same value reference the same underlying immutable object

+### Multithreading
+- The flyweight pattern involves creating new objects only for distinct values, and having variables "reference" only these distinct values.
+- It is typically used where creating new objects for each distinct value would be wasteful, or lead to an unacceptable performance hit.
+- By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory).
+- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.

+- Why does the implementation of .equals() matter in the flyweight pattern ?
+    - Default implementation of .equals() return true if and only if the two objects being compared one literally the same object, in the flyweight pattern this method should return true if two objects share the same value, even if they are differnet.
+    - The default implementatio of .equals() relies on object identity, wich may cause problems if we end up with multiple flyweights referring to the same underlying value.
+    - Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called .equals()